-No name constraints are used.
-Self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates, which are not technically constrained as described in this Section, will be disclosed publicly, such as being disclosed in the Common CA Database (CCADB) of Mozilla.
+No name constraints are used in HiPKI RCA.
+Self-signed certificates, self-issued certificates, subordinate CA certificates and cross-certificates, which are not technically constrained, will be disclosed via Mozilla's Common CA Database (CCADB) and other public channels.

 7.1.6.
 Certificate Policy Object Identifier